play-project/play-eventadapters/play-eventadapter-abstractrdfsender/README.md

 Sending Events to PLAY
 ======================
-When sending events to PLAY they must be:
+When sending an event to PLAY the sender must...

-1. in RDF format, TriG syntax (see [play-commons-eventformat](https://github.com/play-project/play-commons/tree/master/play-commons-eventformat) and [play-commons-eventtypes](https://github.com/play-project/play-commons/tree/master/play-commons-eventtypes))
+1. write the event in RDF format, TriG syntax (see [play-commons-eventformat](https://github.com/play-project/play-commons/tree/master/play-commons-eventformat) and [play-commons-eventtypes](https://github.com/play-project/play-commons/tree/master/play-commons-eventtypes))
-2. escaped for XML
+2. escape the event for XML
-3. wrapped in an XML `<mt:nativeMessage>` element
+3. wrap it in an XML `<mt:nativeMessage>` element
-4. wrapped in a WS-Notification SOAP message
+4. wrap it in a WS-Notification SOAP message
+5. send it to the HTTP endpoint of PLAY

 Event in RDF format, TriG syntax
 --------------------------------